 Off the Beaten Path

-Mogollon is about 225 miles from Albuquerque, El Paso and Tucson, nestled in Silver Creek canyon, deep in the Mogollon Mountains, about 9 miles off of NM-180.
-From State Road 180, take Route 159, aka Bursum Road about 8 miles east.
+From State Road 180, take Route 159, aka Bursum Road, about 8 miles east.
 The road continues deep into the Gila back country; however, the road quality rapidly deteriorates beyond Mogollon.
 High clearance 4-WD or transportation suitable to rough terrain is recommended.
-Hiking, horseback riding or mountain biking are more effective and safe means of exploring the wilderness outside the tiny community.
+Hiking, horseback riding or mountain biking are more effective and safer means of exploring the wilderness beyond the tiny community.

 Local Businesses